 This article lists essential foods for stockpiling in an emergency food supply.
-It discusses the amount of food needed per person and even mentions some “luxury” goods to boost morale and retain a sense of normalcy during tough times.
+It discusses the amount of food needed per person and even mentions some “luxury” goods to boost morale and maintain normalcy during tough times.
 Read on to learn more.

-When preparing emergency food storage for a year, water is the most important survival item.
+Water is the most critical survival item when preparing emergency food storage for a year.
 Our bodies are made up of 75% water, and a person can only survive without water for days, whereas we can survive two weeks or longer without food.

-The Federal Emergency Management Agency (FEMA) recommends having at least one gallon of water (5 liters) per day per person.
-Therefore, to have enough water for a full year, you’ll need a minimum of 365 gallons (1,659 liters) of potable water for each person in your household.
+The Federal Emergency Management Agency (FEMA) recommends having at least one gallon of water (5 liters) per person daily.
+Therefore, to have enough water for an entire year, you’ll need a minimum of 365 gallons (1,659 liters) of potable water for each person in your household.
 People living in hot climates and pregnant or nursing mothers require more.

-In addition to storing potable water, it’s critical that you have some kind of water purification method in case you run out.
+In addition to storing potable water, you must have some water purification methods in case you run out.
 There are filtration systems available for purchase.

 Dry grains are a must-have staple for a one-year emergency food supply and should make up the bulk of your food storage.
 Expect to store at least 240 pounds (109 kg) of wheat or grains per person.
-Hard grains hold longer than soft grains, but feel free to incorporate some soft grains (i.e., quinoa, barley, rye, etc.) in your stores as well.
+Hard grains hold longer than soft grains, but feel free to incorporate some soft grains (i.e., quinoa, barley, rye, etc.) in your stores.

 Here are some grains to consider for your one-year food supply: